JonBergman/jonbergman.github.io/_experiences/freddiemac.markdown

 duration: June 2010 - March 2011
 permalink: /experiences/freddiemac/
 thumbnail: Freddie-Logo.png
+order: 7
 ---

-[FreddieMac](http://www.freddiemac.com/) was my first "big boy" job right out of college.
-They had an amazing college recruitment program.
-I joined with a class of about 30 peers, all recent graduates.
-We quickly became friends as we went through cooporate trainings, lectures, and workshops.

-This was a rotational program where we were able to test out multiple business units within the organization for 3 months each.
-My first placement was on a QA team running tests for a multi-dimentional data store.
-I remember the sheer scale of the project blowing my mind.
-Millions of dollars in personel, technology, hardware, you name it.
-The team consisted of mostly Hindi women which I absolutely loved working with.
-They were very nice to me and I was often spoiled with delicous Indian food at team lunches.
-During this placement I learned how to use large test automation software and write very technical documentation.
+[FreddieMac](http://www.freddiemac.com/) was my first “big boy” job right out of college.
+They had an amazing  rotational program for recent college graduates Every 3 months I was able to test out a different business unit.
+My first placement was on a QA team running tests for a multi-dimensional data store.
+During this placement I learned how to use large test automation software and write technical documentation.

-I could have seen myself staying at FreddieMac for a few years, but a very special person stole my heart and moved to New Hampshire.
-I am very thankful to FreddieMac for getting me started on my jouney and will not forget the relationships I made and the skills I learned there.
+I could have seen myself staying at FreddieMac for a few years, but a very special person stole my heart and I moved to New Hampshire.
+I am very thankful to FreddieMac for getting me started on my journey.